Federal court ruling raises questions about Vanderbilt’s ability to mandate COVID-19 policies for employees

 On Nov.
 12, Senate Bill 9014 was signed into law by Lee.
 The bill prohibited schools from mandating COVID-19 vaccines or requiring proof of vaccination as a requirement to access facilities or receive their services.
 It also prohibits schools from requiring mask-wearing on school property with a series of exceptions.

-“Tennessee Gov. Bill Lee’s office warned lawmakers that their sprawling bill limiting COVID-19 restrictions would violate federal law that protects people with disabilities and put the state at risk of losing federal funds, according to records obtained by The Associated Press,” a Nov.
+“Tennessee Gov. Bill Lee’s office warned lawmakers that their sprawling bill limiting COVID-19 restrictions would violate federal law that protects people with disabilities and put the state at risk of losing federal funds, according to records obtained by The Associated Press,” the Nov.
 20 AP News article reads.
 “The Republican-controlled Legislature ignored the advice and passed the bill anyway.
 Less than two weeks later, the Republican governor signed it into law.”

 A federal judge immediately blocked the law from going into effect until he could weigh the arguments.
 He gave attorneys until Dec.
 2 to file documents, per a Nov.
 18 article from the Tennessean.